Washtenaw Sportsman's Club - Groups

 Check the club calendar for dates, times and additional contact information

-The match consists of 10 shots fired from each of the 200 and 600 yard positions, and one additional distance (300, or 400, or 500) to be decided on the day of the match.
-Optional sighters will be allowed for the 200 yards (3), the mid-range distance (3), and the 600 yards (5) locations.
+The match consists of 10 shots fired from each of the 200, 400, and 600 yard positions.
+Three optional sighters will be allowed at each locations.
 Firing will be from the prone position only.

-There will be three divisions - AR-223cal/5.56, AR-308 cal/7.62, and AR-Open.
-The detailed nature of the match and caliber, rifles/sights/attachments can be found in the attached document.
+There will be four divisions - Semi-Auto 223/308, Semi-Auto Open, Bolt 223/308, and Bolt Open..
+The detailed nature of the match and caliber, rifles/sights/attachments can be found in the document accessible from the above linked under "Match Rules".

 Sign Up starts at 8:30am.
 Firing starts at 10:00am.
 To lock in your space, you can sign up ahead for free at the Practiscore website.